 There is enough evidence that suggests that listening to loud music for long hours can lead to permanent hearing loss.
 Indoors as well as outdoors are noisy.
 Apart from the surrounding noise, there is an incessant sound of a TV, fans, refrigerators, washing machines, etc.

 Evidently, noise pollution increases the risk factor of cardiovascular diseases and also contribute to hidden psychological complications.

 Try these 10 Simple yet Effective Tips to Prevent Hearing Loss.

-Use earplugs when moving around loud noises
+Use earplugs when moving around places with loud noises

 It is quite obvious that when we mow the lawn or attend a rock concert, we tend to expose ourselves to noisy situations without any protection.
 The following everyday activities can put your hearing health at risk-

 – Using a saw

 – Shooting a rifle

 – Listening to loud music, either through car radio or headphones or earbuds